In this article:

 Note: If you’re deploying to public cloud providers like AWS or Google Compute, you’ll most likely be charged by the cloud provider for the virtual infrastructure you provision.
 Familiarize yourself with their pricing model as Cloud Application Manager assumes no responsibility for costs incurred.

 Give Access to the Policy

 Once you set up the policy, give team workspaces and individuals access to cloud resources for their box deployments.
-Click on the pencil of the Collaborators in the Overwiew tab of the deployment policy box, search the users and give them view, edit, or owner access.
+Team workspaces and individuals that already had access to the workspace where the Deployment Policy Box was created, automatically have access to it already.
+Give access to other individuals or team workspaces by clicking on the pencil of the Collaborators panel in the Overview tab of the deployment policy box, search the users and give them view, edit, or owner access.